 One night, while they were under the imprisonment of the Bolshevik secret police, the entire Romanov family simply vanished.
-Amid rumours and conflicting information released by the Soviet leadership, the fate of this Russian imperial family remained unknown.
-More than 70 years after their disappearance, a horrific mass grave was discovered, and genetic analyses confirmed what had long been feared – Tsar Nicholas, Tsarina Alexandra and at least three of their children were brutally executed on that fateful night in July 1918.
+Amid rumors and conflicting information released by the Soviet leadership, the fate of this Russian imperial family remained unknown.
+More than 70 years after their disappearance, a horrific mass grave was discovered.
+Genetic analyses confirmed what had long been feared – Tsar Nicholas, Tsarina Alexandra and at least three of their children were brutally executed on that fateful night in July 1918.

 The fate of the Romanovs remained a mystery until 1991, when nine human skeletons were discovered in a shallow pit about 20 miles from Ekaterinburg.
 Historians speculated that the remains belonged to the Romanov family.
 DNA testing was performed in an attempt to identify the remains.

 Three types of DNA tests were performed to confirm the identity of the Ekaterinburg remains – gender determination, relationship testing and mitochondrial DNA analysis.